electricimp/Wiznet_5500/README.md

 wiz.configureNetworkSettings([192,168,1,37], [255,255,255,0], [192,168,1,1]);
 ```

-### onReady(*callback*)
+### onReady(*callback*) ###

-Has method has a single, required argument: a callback function.
+Has method has a single, required parameter which takes a callback function as its argument.
 The callback will be executed when the initialization of the W5500 has completed successfully.
 It will be called immediately if the initialization has already been completed.
-The callback takes no parameters.
+The callback has no parameters.

-#### Example
+#### Example ####

 ```squirrel
 // The callback function will not run until the 5500 has finished initializing